 - Copy of a visa (a document placed in your passport) that was issued by the consulate of a country other than the United States

-- Other national identity document with your photo and/or fingerprint
+- Another national identity document with your photo and/or fingerprint

-There are two primary reasons that your work permit might be denied.
+A work permit may be denied for a variety of reasons.
 The first is if you filled out the work permit application form (I-765) incorrectly, forgot to sign it, or left out a required element (for example, if you applied for the work permit after your green card application, and you failed to include a copy of the original USCIS receipt notice).
 The second, less common reason for denial is that your green card application is processed so quickly that you already have an approved green card before your work permit application is finished being processed.
-This is a good (if rare) problem to have, since once you have a green card, you don’t need a separate work permit in order to legally work.
+This is a good (if rare) problem to have since once you have a green card, you don’t need a separate work permit in order to legally work.